 The Write Stuff Teaching was created to share unique and fresh teaching ideas, resources, tips and information with primary (and elementary) teachers.
-The focus has always been on developing the whole child through social and emotional learning, sharing rich and comprehensive curricula, differentiating for the learners in your classroom which leads to an engaged learning environment.
+The focus has always been on developing the whole child through social and emotional learning, sharing rich and comprehensive curricula, and differentiating for the learners in your classroom which leads to an engaged learning environment.
 You will find topics and resources that you can relate to and that apply to your classroom.
 Teach with confidence and know that you have the write stuff.

 In today’s busy world, we can surely get caught up in wanting to do more in our classrooms.
 The problem is that more often than not, that leads to more time, more planning, more prep for you and not necessarily more learning for the students.
 This is why I created my blog The Write Stuff Teaching and my Teachers Pay Teachers store The Write Stuff back in 2012.
 I felt like a hamster on a wheel.
 While I knew that my lessons were effective, my students were less engaged because I was doing all the thinking.
-So I began to turn it around and spend more time on getting to know my students, have them do more of the thinking and constructing of their own learning, which ultimately built a climate of engagement.
+So I began to turn it around and spend more time on getting to know my students, having them do more of the thinking and constructing of their own learning, which ultimately built a climate of engagement.
 There was nothing really out there that would help me do that in my own classroom so I started to create resources that would help me understand my students better and help my students understand themselves better.